plexsystems/plexsystems.github.io/content/posts/introducing-sinker.md

 At Plex, all container images in our environments are sourced from our internal container registries.
 While this gives us greater control over which images can and cannot be used in our environments, it poses a bigger problem.
 How can we leverage container images that are managed in the public cloud?

-A common solution to this problem is to sync the public container image to your organization's private registry.
-First, pulling down the image and then pushing it to the internal registry.
+A common solution to this problem is to sync the public container image to your organization's private registry by pulling down the image and then pushing it to your internal registry.
 However, this can be tedious for each public image that you intend to use.
-Furthermore, it's not always obvious where the image was originally sourced from, so updating to a newer version could result in a scavenger hunt to track down the source registry.
+Furthermore, the origin of the original image is not always obvious, so updating to a newer version could result in a scavenger hunt to track down the original registry.

+Our solution to these problems, as well as others around container image management, was to build [Sinker](https://github.com/plexsystems/sinker).

 ## Introducing Sinker

-Our solution to these problems, as well as others around container image management, was [Sinker](https://github.com/plexsystems/sinker).
 Sinker is an open-source tool that not only pushes public images to an internal registry but also keeps a manifest of the images that are being used in each repository.

-Consider there scenario where your team wants to be able to deploy the [prometheus-operator](https://github.com/coreos/prometheus-operator).
+Consider the scenario where your team wants to be able to deploy the [prometheus-operator](https://github.com/coreos/prometheus-operator).
 To deploy the operator, three images are required: the operator itself, the config reloader for the operator, and a ConfigMap reloader.

-Each of these images is not only tagged individually but are also sourced from different registries.
+Each of these images are not only tagged individually but are also sourced from different registries.
 Without any record of what image is in use and where the image came from, the upgrade story becomes difficult.

 ### The Image Manifest